Zeekk3n/Andrey.github.io/_posts/2023-05-05-imf-writeup-.md

 gef➤
 ```

 So, as we can see it's correct, and we can even represent it graphically to make it clearer.
-The idea is that eax contains our A's and C now holds the stack, we already know where everything is located.
+The idea is that eax contains our A's because that direction seems that did change when we add input

+and C now holds the stack, we already know where everything is located.

 $eax   : 0xffffd344  →  "AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA[...]"